Towns & Places:

 In 1869, Congress allowed bona fide settlers to buy any of the Osage ceded lands, but the act also protected “vested rights.”
 A question arose as to what “vested rights” were.
 The matter was taken into the courts, even getting Congress involved.
 In 1870, the U.S. Supreme Court ruled in favor of the settlers.

 C.F.
 Stauber organized the Christian Church at his house in the spring of 1869.
-The society commenced the erection of a church in 1872, but on account of the building of the railroads in the eastern and western parts of the county, the members mostly moved away to railroad towns, leaving Mr. Stauber practically alone and to save the building from going to ruin, he sold it to the Methodists in 1874.
+The society commenced the erection of a church in 1872.
+Still, on account of the building of the railroads in the eastern and western parts of the county, the members mostly moved away to railroad towns, leaving Mr. Stauber practically alone.
+He sold the building to the Methodists in 1874 to save it from going to ruin.
 They completed, seated, and painted it.

-The Baptist Church was organized in 1869, with seven members, by Elder A. C. Bateman, who was chosen pastor.
-After the organization, the services were held at the Erie Schoolhouse until the erection of a frame church building in 1871 for $1,500.
+The Baptist Church was organized in 1869 with seven members by Elder A. C. Bateman, who was chosen as pastor.
+After the organization, services were held at the Erie Schoolhouse until the erection of a frame church building in 1871 for $1,500.

-The Neosho County Agricultural Society was organized on April 24, 1869.
-The first fair was held on October 22 and 23 of that year.
+The Neosho County Agricultural Society was organized on April 24, 1869, and the first fair was held on October 22 and 23.

 The Mission Mills were located on Flat Rock Creek, about a mile east of Osage Mission.
 The two-and-a-half-story frame building stood above a stone basement story.
 These mills were built by Ryan & Roycroft in 1869 at a cost, including machinery and power, of $22,000.
 They were sold in 1875 to the First National Bank of Parsons, and this bank sold them in 1877 to Hutchings & Barnes.
 The machinery consisted of four runs of buhrs, with a capacity of 100 barrels of flour per day, and was propelled by a 50-horsepower engine.
-There was an elevator in the upper part of the building, with a capacity of storing 20,000 bushels of wheat.
-The market for the products of these mills was found in the local demand, in the Indian Territory (Oklahoma), and in Texas.
+There was an elevator in the upper part of the building, which could store 20,000 bushels of wheat.
+The market for the products of these mills was found in the local demand in the Indian Territory (Oklahoma) and Texas.

 A second line of the Missouri, Kansas & Texas Railway, built in 1870, entered on the north line, ran in a southeasterly direction and crossed the southern line near the center.